bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 python -m car_sharing_simulator.simulator
 ```

-Now we can start to use our query and subscribe operations.
+Now you can start to use the query and subscribe operations.

 Subscriptions target the url `ws://${QUICK_HOST}/gatway/car-sharing/graphql-ws`.
 If you are using Altair, you can follow [this setup](../getting-started/working-with-quick/subscriptions.md#altair-setup).